-Business Profile, Capital Drive Ratings: Credit Mutuel Alliance Federale's (CM Alliance Federale) ratings primarily reflect our assessment of Groupe Credit Mutuel's (Groupe CM) stable and profitable business model.
-The group has strong franchises in French retail banking, insurance and consumer finance, and its main autonomous regional sub-groups diversify into insurance, wealth and asset management and corporate banking.
-The ratings also factor sound asset quality, low risk profile, very strong capital, stable funding and conservative liquidity.
+Business Profile, Capital Drive Ratings: Credit Mutuel Alliance Federale's (CM Alliance Federale) ratings mainly reflect our assessment of Groupe Credit Mutuel's (Groupe CM) stable and profitable business model.
+The group has strong franchises in French retail banking, insurance and consumer finance, and its main autonomous regional sub-groups are diversifying into insurance, wealth and asset management, and corporate banking.

-A Leading Bancassurer in France: Groupe CM has the third-largest retail- and commercial-banking franchise in France and has well-established market positions in life and non-life insurance.
-The group generates most of its revenue domestically, but has notable diversification in Germany through CM Alliance Federale, where it is primarily active in consumer finance, leasing and factoring and is rolling out insurance activities and, to a lesser extent, in Belgium.
+The ratings also factor in its sound asset quality, low risk profile, very strong capital, stable funding and conservative liquidity.

-Groupe CM's main regional groups have well-articulated strategies and follow conservative and credible long-term goals where they prioritise sustainable growth and strong capitalisation.
+Leading Bancassurer in France: Groupe CM has the third-largest retail- and commercial-banking franchise in France and well-established market positions in life and non-life insurance.
+The group generates most revenue domestically, but has notable contribution from Germany, where it is active in consumer finance, leasing and factoring, and Belgium through CM Alliance Federale.
+Groupe CM's main regional groups have well-articulated strategies, and conservative and credible long-term goals where they prioritise sustainable growth and strong capitalisation.

 Conservative Risk Profile: Groupe CM's cooperative status supports a low risk appetite and conservative underwriting standards in key lending products.
-Regional sub-groups have limited tolerance for traded market risks, which benefits their risk profile.
-Similar to other French banks, Groupe CM has high exposure to structural interest rate risks, but these are managed conservatively by the main regional groups.
+Regional sub-groups have limited tolerance for traded market risks, which benefits their risk profiles.
+Similar to other French banks, Groupe CM has high exposure to structural interest-rate risks, but these are managed conservatively by the main regional groups.

 Sound Asset Quality: Groupe CM's 2.4% impaired loans ratio at end-2022 was higher than at similarly rated European peers.
 However, this is mitigated by high loan loss allowances and lower exposure to vulnerable corporate sectors and borrowers.
 The economic slowdown and higher-rate environment will only lead to a slight increase in the impaired loans ratio, which should, however, remain below 3% by end-2025.
-Groupe CM's loan impairment charges (LICs) will continue normalising from their low levels to about 25bp of gross loans for 2023-2025.
+Groupe CM's loan impairment charges (LICs) will continue to increase from their low levels to about 25bp of gross loans for 2023-2025.

-Resilient Profitability, Good Cost-Efficiency: Groupe CM has sound and consistent profitability, which benefits from the group's diversification.
-But its operating profit/risk-weighted assets (RWAs) ratio will likely remain below 2% in 2023-2024 (2022: 2.1%) due to interest margin pressure in France, reduced private-equity results, rising LICs and sustained underlying cost inflation.
-Despite being more decentralised than French peers, Groupe CM's main regional groups have a sound cost efficiency, in particular at CM Alliance Federale.
+Resilient Profitability, Good Cost Efficiency: Groupe CM's diversification supports its sound and consistent profitability.
+However, Fitch Ratings expects the group's operating profit/risk-weighted assets (RWAs) ratio to remain below 2% in 2023-2024 (2022: 2.1%) due to interest margin pressure in France, reduced private-equity results, rising LICs and sustained underlying cost inflation.
+Despite being more decentralised than French peers, most of Groupe CM's regional groups have a sound cost efficiency, in particular at CM Alliance Federale.

 Very Strong Capitalisation: Groupe CM's very strong capitalisation underpins the ratings and compares favourably with most peers.
 This is because the main regional groups adopt prudent capital planning and have low payouts to cooperative owners.
 The group's end-2022 common equity Tier 1 (CET1) ratio of 18.8% provided an ample buffer above requirements.
-The CET1 ratio should remain above 18% in 2023 and gradually converge towards 20% over the medium term.
+We expect the CET1 ratio to have remained above 18% in 2023 and to gradually converge towards 20% over the medium term.
 The group's 6.7% leverage ratio at end-2022 is well above average.